 Far more than just an electrified variant of the Fiat 500 we all know and love, the 500 Electric is all-new and much improved.
 Built from the ground up to be an electric car, it’s available with a choice of battery packs – the smaller of which will do 115 miles to a charge, the larger a very impressive 199 miles.
 It’s one of the best affordable electric cars to drive, thanks to supple suspension and quick steering.

-It’s not just range and price to recommend the 500 on, either – it’s effortlessly stylish and its high-tech, high-quality interior is a lovely place to sit.
+It’s not just range and price to recommend the 500 on, either – it’s effortlessly stylish and high-tech, the high-quality interior is a lovely place to sit.
 With limited backseat room and boot space though, best saved for those who don’t need the last word in practicality.

 The standard Volkswagen Up is a brilliant starter car for new drivers, and its electric e-Up sibling is just as good a choice for one’s first electric car.
-Earlier e-Up models had a range under 100 miles – this updated car will do 159 on a single charge, which should prove more than enough in a car this size.
+Earlier e-Up models had a range under 100 miles.
+This updated car will do 159 on a single charge, which should prove more than enough in a car this size.

 It retains all the best features of the standard Up, too.
 Its upright, square body gives it amazing interior space for such a short car, and its suspension and steering make it really fun and satisfying to drive.
 And while the dashboard may not be quite as plush as in larger VWs, it’s still neatly designed and very well built.

 Range: 214 miles

 The whole MG brand is built around value, so it’s not too much of a surprise that its electric estate car (the first released to the market in the UK) looks like a real steal when you consider what you get for your money.